datalad/datalad/paper.md

 ## Extensions

 Like Git and git-annex, DataLad core does not only provide a generic tool, that is unencumbered by a specific field of science or domain, it also establishes the foundation to build specialized solutions on top of it.
-"DataLad extensions", stand-alone Python packages with additional DataLad functionality, provide a  mechanism to harmoniously extend DataLad's with a domain or technology specific functionality.
+*DataLad extensions*, stand-alone Python packages with additional DataLad functionality, provide a  mechanism to harmoniously extend DataLad's with a domain or technology specific functionality.
 A dedicated [datalad-extension-template](https://github.com/datalad/datalad-extension-template) repository provides a starting point for creating new DataLad extensions.
 Some exemplar established extensions include: